aaronkxyz/.local/README.md

 # Schloprice

-# This is my adaption of Luke Smiths dot configs and dwm setup
+This is an adapted version of Luke Smith's rice.

 - Very useful scripts are in `~/.local/bin/`
 - Settings for: